 - Samsung kept the cameras mostly the same compared to the Galaxy S10, with wide, ultra-wide and telephoto lenses.
 But it did bring Live Focus effects to video.

-- The S Pen can now perform Air gestures, such as changing camera modes with a wave of your hand.
+- The S Pen can now perform Air Actions, such as changing camera modes with a wave of your hand.
 You can also convert handwriting to text, but it's not seamless.

 - Samsung killed both the headphone jack and microSD card slot, but at least the bundled USB-C headphones offer noise cancelling.